sakship31/News-Aggregator/README.md

 1.It scrapes the news website for the articles.In this Django project, we are scraping a website 'www.theonion.com'<br> (We have scraped news articles from 'latest' section of 'www.theonion.com' for demonstration)<br>
 2.Then it stores the article’s images, links, and title.<br>
 3.The stored objects in the database are served to the client.
-The client gets information in a nice template.<br>
+The client gets information in a nice template by clicking the 'Load news' button<br>

 ----------------------------------------------------------------------------------------
 ### Screenshots ###